BlueprintCoding/ComfyUI_AIDocsClinicalTools/README.md

 ### MultiInt Node
 ![image](https://github.com/user-attachments/assets/1b6a6b57-1c18-417e-a149-cd156401f246)

-The **MultiInt** node allows you to manage multiple integer outputs within a single node.
+The **MultiInt** node allows you to manage multiple integer outputs (up to 20) within a single node.
 Each integer has its own:
 - **Label:** A custom string (e.g., "Frames", "Steps", etc.) that identifies the input.
 - **Value:** The current integer value.
 - **Step:** A configurable increment/decrement step value.
 You can adjust the step individually for each integer.